Airbus A330 Photos. .

 Airbus A330

-The Airbus A330 is a large widebody twin-engined aircraft for medium range flights.
-Airbus launched the A330 in June 1987 together with the four-engined A340, as a single aircraft program.
+The Airbus A330 is a large, twin-engined widebody airliner for medium range flights.
+It seats between 250 and 350 passengers.
+Airbus launched the A330 in June 1987 together with the four-engined, long-range A340 as a single aircraft programme.

-Airbus's first airliner, the A300, started life as a short-range aircraft, but from the early days of its history the consortium made plans to develop stretched and longer-range family-members.
-The proposed A300B9 was intended as a stretched twin and the A300B11 was to become a four-engined very long range derivative.
+Airbus Industrie's first airliner, the A300, started life as a short-range aircraft, but from the early days of its history the European consortium made plans to develop stretched and longer-range family-members.
+The proposed A300B9 was intended as a stretched twin and the A300B11 was to become a four-engined very long range sister-aircraft.
 Later these projects were renamed TA9 (TA=Twin Aisle) and TA11.
-Because both aircraft had a lot in common, they emerged as two versions of a single type in 1986, when Airbus renamed them A330 and A340.
+Because both aircraft had a lot in common, they emerged as two versions of a single type in 1986, when Airbus renamed them "A330" and "A340".

 First flight

-The A330 was certificated with all three big turbofan engines: the General Electric CF-6-80E1, the Pratt & Whitney PW4168 and the Rolls-Roye Trent 700.
+With the performance of the first flight on 2 November, 1992, the A330 became the biggest twin to have flown until that time.
+The A330 was certificated with a choice of three big turbofan engines: the General Electric CF-6-80E1, the Pratt & Whitney PW4168 and the Rolls-Roye Trent 700.
 The A330 became the first Rolls-Royce powered Airbus type (not taking into account the RR-participation in the V.2500 engine of the Airbus A320).
 The cockpits of the A330 and A340 are identical enough to allow a single type-rating for pilots.
-The handling characteristics are almost identical.
-Pilots can also easily move to and from A320 family-members.
+The handling characteristics are almost the same too.
+Pilots can also easily move to and from flying A320 family-members.

 A330-300